atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 #### LULA Car Dimensions (§408.4)

 ![Figure one shows the configuration for new construction.
-The door clear width is 32" minimum and the car width measured side to side is 42" minimum.
-The car depth is 54" minimum.
+The door clear width is 32 inches minimum and the car width measured side to side is 42 inches minimum.
+The car depth is 54 inches minimum.
 Doors must be located on narrow end.
-Second figure shows alternative dimensions of clear interior space 51 by 51" minimum that are permitted if door clear width is36" minimum.
+Second figure shows alternative dimensions of clear interior space 51 by 51 inches minimum that are permitted if door clear width is 36 inches minimum.
 Third figure shows dimensions for existing LULA cars that are
-altered: 36" minimum width, depth 54" minimum, and the net clear car area is 15 square feet minimum.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl16.jpg){: .img-large}
+altered: 36 inches minimum width, depth 54 inches minimum, and the net clear car area is 15 square feet minimum.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl16.jpg){: .img-large}